- What are infections and who is at risk?

 Gram stain: Samples from the suspected site of infection can be put on a microscope slide and stained with a series of dyes.
 This test is called a Gram stain.
 It changes the colors of the germs and makes them easier to see.
 It takes only a few minutes to stain the sample and look at it.
 The colors and shapes of the stained germs often give doctors an idea of which germ is causing the infection.
 This can help narrow the choice of antibiotics until more precise test results come in.
 Gram stains are most useful for bacteria; fungi and parasites usually need different stains.

 Tests for viruses: Viruses are too small to be seen with most microscopes.
 Instead, viruses are sometimes identified by lab tests that look for the viral proteins or viral genes.
 Others are detected by finding their antibodies.

 Genetic tests: New medical lab tests can quickly identify some germs by testing their DNA, RNA, or other substances.
 These tests often help doctors choose the best treatment more quickly than older tests.
 This means the right treatment can be started before the infection causes serious harm.

-Sensitivity tests*: Once bacteria have been cultured, an extra test called a sensitivity test may be done.
+Sensitivity tests*: Once bacteria (or fungi) have been cultured, an extra test called a sensitivity test may be done.
 This is often needed because some germs resist certain antibiotics that kill others of that same type.
 This test also takes time, but it shows the best antibiotic to kill the germ causing a certain infection.

-*Because infections in people with cancer might quickly get worse, treatment is usually started before culture and sensitivity results are back.
+*Because infections in people with cancer can quickly get worse, treatment is usually started before culture and sensitivity results are back.
 These antibiotics may be changed after the lab tests have identified the exact germ and which drug will work best to treat it.

 How can doctors treat the infection while they wait for lab test results?